goopiktu/forum/README.md

 - Nicole Uy
 - Aldwin Liobing

-Phase 2 of developing the General Forum in partial requirement for our course.
+Phase 3 of developing the General Forum in partial requirement for our course.

-The phase includes:
-- NodeJs
-- Mongoose
-- Mongodb
-- Handlebars
-- Express

-**[HOW TO RUN]**
+**[HOW TO RUN LOCALLY]**
 -
 - (1.)
 Download the code as zip file.